vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 ```

 It is mandatory to run "cranky update-dependent" and "cranky tag" from the
-"linux-meta", "linux-signed" and "linux-lrm" directories, not from the kernel
+"linux-meta", "linux-signed" and "linux-restricted-modules" directories, not from the kernel
 source directory.

-**Note** In certain releases "linux-signed" and "linux-lrm" are missing, for
+**Note** In certain releases "linux-signed" and "linux-restricted-modules" are missing, for
 example "linux-kvm".
 To show the list of packages that are part of a certain
 kernel set, you can use the command `cranky rmadison`, example:
 ```